Expert medical and surgical care in Thailand

 Weeks 3–6

 Blood counts begin recovering.
 You may move from isolation to a step-down ward as neutrophil levels rise.
 Your haematology team monitors for graft-versus-host disease, infection, and organ function.
 Medications are adjusted frequently.
-Gentle increases in physical activity are encouraged.
+Light walking around the ward and short daily strolls are encouraged as soon as counts allow, building stamina gradually rather than any structured exercise.

 Months 2–3